drkblog/static-site/content/page/privacy.en.md

 comments: false
 ---

-Last updated: December 18, 2021
+Last updated: February 20th, 2022

 drkbugs ("us", "we", or "our") operates https://drk.com.ar (the "Site").
 This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Site.